Our Staff

 Marjunique Louis

-Marjunique Louis is a driven and passionate UX apprentice with a background in social media and marketing.
-Originally from New Orleans, she pursued her B.A. in mass communication at Loyola University and is currently pursuing a Master of Science in Information at the University of Michigan.
+Marjunique Louis is a UX strategist with a background in non-profit and government sectors.
+Originally from New Orleans, she earned her B.A. in Mass Communication from Loyola University and a Master of Science in Information from the University of Michigan.

 Carey Luckey